Grenache by any other name...

-Antonella Corda, Cannonau di Sardegna 2019
+Alta Vita, Cannonau di Sardegna 2017

 Region: Sardegna Country: Italy

-Region: Madrid Country: Spain
+Region: Mentrida Country: Spain

-93 points Jeb Dunnuck
+91 points Jeb Dunnuck

-Region: Rhone Country: France
+Region: Montsant Country: Spain

 "The 2019 Evodia is pure Garnacha from old head-pruned vines in the Sierra Santa Cruz in Calatayud.
 It fermented with around 20% full clusters in concrete and matured mostly in concrete with just 20% of the blend put in used oak barrels for three months.
 There is a component that matured in concrete egg that I was able to taste separately that seems to bring a touch of freshness to the final blend, something welcomed in a warm year like 2019, which seems like a fresher version of 2017, when the wines achieved quite good ripeness.
 The nose opens up nicely in the glass and is quite aromatic and floral, exuberant, with a heady touch of ripe fruit.
 It's young and tasty, tender and pleasant to drink, with a forward personality.
 A real bargain.
 I hope there are more wines like this in Aragon, where the wealth of Garnacha vineyards would make it possible quite easily."

-Domaine Lafage, Cuvee Nicolas Vieilles Vignes 2015
+Domaine Lafage, Cuvee Nicolas Vieilles Vignes 2020

 Region: Languedoc-Roussillon Country: France